Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

+In \textit{direct task-driven} MMCL methods, tasks and task-specific parameters have a \textit{direct} correspondence.
+RATT~\cite{DelChiaro2020RATT} introduces a binary vocabulary mask to selectively inhibit neurons and allocate distinct activations across layers for different tasks, inspired by HAT~\cite{Serra2018Overcoming}.
+Alternatively, instead of operating on fixed models, adding modules increases model capacity with each new task, thereby ensuring that performance is not ultimately constrained by the initial capacity~\cite{Peng2021Hierarchical}.
+Both MoE-Adapters4CL~\cite{Yu2024Boosting} and DIKI~\cite{Tang2025Mind} freeze the pre-trained CLIP model and introduce task-specific parameter-efficient modules (\challengeNumTwo{3}{4}).
+MoE-Adapters4CL contains LoRA~\cite{Hu2022LoRA} modules as experts within the MoE framework~\cite{Jacobs1991Adaptive}, along with task-specific routers that determine the weighted aggregation of experts.
+DIKI learns task-specific key and value matrices with residual mechanism.
+When the task-ID is unknown, both methods design distribution-based mechanisms to infer the task and select the most relevant modules.

+CMR-MFN~\cite{Wang2023Confusion} fixes encoders of each modality and adds a modality fusion network for each task in training.
+SS~\cite{Ahrens2023Visually} also uses task-specific modules, such as feed-forward and attention blocks, but proposes different selective specialization strategies to select these modules and analyzes their effectiveness.
+CLAP~\cite{Jha2024CLAP4CLIP} introduces a visual-guided attention module to align learned text features and pre-trained image features.
+Moreover, it proposes task-specific adapters to capture task-specific text feature distributions, trained with probabilistic fine-tuning.

-Some methods \textit{adaptively decide} when to expand, prune, or alter the network during the training process, i.e., \textit{adaptive task-based}.
+Some methods \textit{adaptively decide} when to expand, prune, or alter the network during the training process.
 These methods mitigate the increased training costs and redundancy caused by simply adding network parameters for each task.
 EProj~\cite{He2023Continual} is proposed alongside TIR~\cite{He2023Continual} (introduced in Section~\texorpdfstring{ \hyperlink{mylink TIR}{\getrefnumber{sec:ER}}{}}~), which leverages task similarity scores to determine whether to add a new task-specific module.
 If all similarity scores are below a threshold, EProj expands the projection layer in the multimodal base model for the new task, learns task-specific keys, and freezes other modules to prevent forgetting.
-In testing, EProj retrieves the task-ID with the highest task similarity score between keys and embeddings of the test sample.
 VLKD~\cite{Peng2021Hierarchical} constructs a hierarchical recurrent network that expands to learn new knowledge and adaptively deletes less relevant parameters.
 MSCGL~\cite{Cai2022Multimodal} is a multimodal graph model with structure-evolving GNN cells, extending the framework of GraphNAS~\cite{Gao2019GraphNAS}.
 In the search space of aggregation, activation, and correlation operators, MSCGL aims to find the best architecture to learn new tasks.
-Moreover, it employs group sparse regularization based on~\cite{Pasunuru2019Continual} to constrain the search space, thereby mitigating the potential negative impact of introducing new architectures.